 Cost: INR 160 for 4 pieces (galawat kebab)

 When your stomach is satiated with Lucknow’s savoury treats, but the heart still craves something sweet, look for the following places for some authentic desserts.

 8) Tripathi Mishthan Bhandar

 Tripathi is the go-destination for locals and tourists for delicious North Indian desserts.
-All confections here are made in pure ghee, which gives them an unmatchable flavour.
-Thir most popular offering is their desi ghee jalebi, which is usually sold out within minutes.
+All confections here are made in pure ghee, which gives them an unparalleled flavour.
+Their most popular offering is the desi ghee jalebi, which is usually sold out within minutes.
 Milk-based sweets like rasmalai, and soan papadi are also crowd-favourites.

 Cost: INR 400 per kg (jalebi)

 9) Ram Asrey

 Established in 1805, Ram Asrey prides itself on maintaining the authenticity of its flavour.
 With little pomp and show, Ram Asrey’s Indian sweets are a flavourful treat.
 One of their most famous desserts is kaala jaam, a drier but more decadent version of the gulab jamun.
 Another speciality is the malai paan, made from the cream that settles on cooled milk.
 It is a lightly sweetened, delicate dessert and is a must-try.

 INR 600 per kg (malai paan)